Dynamic Network Control for Confidential Multi-hop Communications: Confidential Multihop Network Control with a Finite Decoding Delay Constraint

-The source node $s$ has two separate queues operating at two different time scales as illustrated in Fig.\ref{fig:finite_encoding}.
+The source node $s$ has two separate queues operating at two different time scales as illustrated in Fig.~\ref{fig:finite_encoding}.
 The first queue stores the confidential information that has been neither secrecy-encoded nor transmitted in previous blocks.
 Let $Q_s^p(t)$ denote the length of the confidential information queue at block $t$.
 In every block $t$, $A_s^p(t)$ confidential bits are admitted into the queue, where $x_s^p$ is the long term average rate of admitted confidential bits.
 Departures from this queue occur only when a new secrecy-encoded message is created.
 Let $k_s(t)$ be the number of secrecy-encoded messages created by block $t$.
-The $k(t)$th confidential message is encoded with rate $R_s^{k_s(t),priv}$, so the actual confidential bits in the message is $N_sR_s^{k_s(t),priv}$ whereas the complete length of the encoded message including the randomization bits is always $N_sR_s$ for every secrecy-encoded message.
+The $k_s(t)$th confidential message is encoded with rate $R_s^{k_s(t),conf}$, so the actual confidential bits in the message is $N_sR_s^{k_s(t),conf}$ whereas the complete length of the encoded message including the randomization bits is always $N_sR_s$ for every secrecy-encoded message.
 Once a new confidential message is created, it is admitted to the second queue, which stores the bits of partially transmitted confidential message $k_s(t)$.
 Let $P_s(t)$ denote the size of this partial message queue at block $t$.
 The departures from this queue may occur at any block $t$ depending on the outcome of the scheduling and routing decisions.
 A new secrecy-encoded message is admitted to the queue only when the partial message queue has emptied, i.e., $P_s(t)=0$.
 Hence, $k_s(t+1)=k_s(t)+1$, if $P_s(t)=0$.
+The evolution of the states of the queues at each source $s$ can be stated as: